HavenDV/Uno.Sdk/README.md

 </Project>
 ```
-Note: To restore correctly from NuGet you need to run this in a project where `net8.0-webassembly;net8.0-gtk;net8.0-linux` is missing
+Note: For some cases to restore correctly from NuGet you need to run this in a project where `net8.0-webassembly;net8.0-gtk;net8.0-linux` is missing
 - Use via `Microsoft.NET.Sdk` and `<UseUno>true</UseUno>` after installing the workload
 (the most correct, but currently not supported due to the fact that WebAssembly requires Microsoft.NET.Sdk.Web
 which will not work with some target frameworks)